 Special Event Venues and Stadiums

-While there are no size restrictions on gatherings, following social distancing guidelines, most indoor venues are closed to public events at this time.
+While there are no longer size restrictions on gatherings, some indoor venues are closed to public events at this time.
 Visit individual locations for additional information.

-Several area attractions have begun to reopen with preventative measures and safety protocols in place.
+Several area attractions have reopened with preventative measures and safety protocols in place.
 Consult directly with area attractions regarding updates to hours and availability.

 Visit KC Visitor Center